Published:

 What is the difference between Tap to Pay and a card terminal?

-Tap to Pay turns your smartphone into a card reader via NFC — without hardware and without fixed costs.
+Tap to Pay transforms your smartphone via NFC into a Lector de tarjetas — without hardware and without fixed costs.
 It only accepts contactless payments.
-A mobile card terminal is a separate device with its own SIM, battery and, in some cases, receipt printer.
+A mobile card terminal is a separate device with its own SIM, battery and sometimes receipt printer.

 View detailed response